cameronprattedwards/ko-data/README.md

 1. Web sockets repo
 1. Entities within entities

-To see how it works, check out the []
+To see how it works, check out the proverbial example app [here](https://github.com/cameronprattedwards/ko-data-todo).